 Simulation of a Co-Simulation FMU follows the same workflow as simulation of a Model Exchange FMU.
-The model we would like to simulate is a model of a bouncing ball, the file bouncingBall.fmu is located in the examples folder in the JModelica.org installation, pyfmi/examples/files/CS1.0/.
+The model we would like to simulate is a model of a bouncing ball, the file bouncingBall.fmu is located in the examples folder in the JModelica.org installation, pyfmi/examples/files/CS1.0/ for version 1.0 and pyfmi/examples/files/CS2.0/ for version 2.0.
 The FMU is a Co-simulation FMU and in order to simulate it, we start by importing the necessary methods and packages into Python: